 Allegedly coined by the Irish economist David McWilliams (but the first recorded use of the phrase is by Kevin Gardiner), as a description of the Irish economy of the late nineties and early millennium years, nothing could be more apt... except for the space shuttle Challenger.
 A term stolen from the Asian tiger Economies of the early nineties, it describes how, propelled by government incompetence and corruption, and a shedload of Euro from nowhere, the Irish Economy got off the launchpad through cheers all around.
 For ten years it soared as if nothing was wrong, surviving the (dot)bust and 9/11.
 And then, suddenly, like Challenger, when everything looked like it was okay, the whole lot blew up.
-The tiger is dead, killed by the great recession of the late 2000s and The New Tens.
+The tiger is dead, killed by the great recession of 2008 and The New '10s.